 How can you be sure your supplier’s ISO certificates are carried out in line with UKAS standards?

 You can ensure your suppliers have UKAS verified ISO certifications by looking at their accreditation certificates.
 Towards the bottom of the certificate, you should see the UKAS logo alongside the logo of the awarding body.
 As you can see from our ISO 9001 certificate, the UKAS logo appears alongside the BSI logo.

 If your supplier’s ISO certificates do not contain the UKAS logo, you would be right to raise questions about the applicability of the ISO certification process.

 When it comes to data destruction and confidential materials, it’s always better to be safe than sorry.
-We are proud to say that our ISO 9001 and ISO 14001 certifications are UKAS accredited, and are happy to answer any questions you have about our certification processes.
+We are proud to say that our ISO 9001 and ISO 14001 certifications have both received UKAS-approved accreditation.
+We are also more than happy to answer any questions you have about our certification processes.